pandas-dev/pandas/doc/source/basics.rst

 that if of dtype ``bool``.
 These ``boolean`` objects can be used in indexing operations, see :ref:`here<indexing.boolean>`

-As of v0.13.1, Series, DataFrames and Panels have an equals method to compare if two such objects are equal.

-.. ipython:: python

-   df.equals(df)
-   df.equals(df2)

 .. _basics.reductions:

 Boolean Reductions